 - Hedgecock, D. (2010).
 Determining parentage and relatedness from genetic markers sheds light on patterns of marine larval dispersal.
 Molecular Ecology.
 Vol. 19 (5), pp. 845-847.

-- Fellow, American Association for the Advancement of Science, 1986
+- Fellow (or Equivalent) of National Society in Discipline, Fellow, American Association for the Advancement of Science, 1986

 Editorships and Editorial Boards